matthewcv/WebApiTestClient/readme.md

    		<script type="text/javascript" src="/Scripts/WebApiTestClient.js"></script>
 	}
    ```
 4. Register the route.
-In your Global.asax or where ever you register your routes add this line: ```RouteTable.Routes.Add("webapitestclient",WebApiTestClient.HttpHandler.GetRoute());```.
+In your Global.asax or where ever you register your routes add this line: ```WebApiTestClient.WebApiTestClientHttpMessageHandler.RegisterRouteForTestClient(GlobalConfiguration.Configuration);```.
 This route must be registered first before any other routes.
 5. Browse to one of the generated Help pages for an API.
 The WebApiTestClient will initialize automatically and after a moment you will see a "Test this API" link at the bottom rigt of the window
 	if you click it, a UI will be generated that matches the inputs for that API.
 Fill them in and click the 'send request' button.

-* it uses a custom http handler to get information about your API.
-As such, it only works on IIS hosted web apps right now.
-In the future OWIN support will be added so self-hosted APIs will work.
 * it uses handlebars to generate the UI.
 Handlebars is not included with the package.
 Rather, it loads it from CDNJS.
 * this is just an initial version and doesn't do very much.
 There may be bugs and it may not handle all your routes or parameters.
 You can add an issue for a bug or feature request or  send a pull reqest on the GitHub repo.
 * right now it does need the WebApi Help page but later on, I'll remove that requirement.